Program Schedule

 Igor YanovichUniversity of Vienna

-Evolutionary formal tools (D2)
+Evolutionary formal tools for better understanding the dynamics of language change (D2)

 Igor YanovichUniversity of Vienna

-Evolutionary formal tools (D3)
+Evolutionary formal tools for better understanding the dynamics of language change (D3)

 Igor YanovichUniversity of Vienna

-Evolutionary formal tools (D4)
+Evolutionary formal tools for better understanding the dynamics of language change (D4)

 Igor YanovichUniversity of Vienna

-Evolutionary formal tools (D5)
+Evolutionary formal tools for better understanding the dynamics of language change (D5)

 Igor YanovichUniversity of Vienna

-12:05-1:15 PM Diachronic pragmatics and the rise of pragmatic markers (Part 1)
+12:05–1:10 PM Diachronic Pragmatics and the Rise of Pragmatic Markers (Part 1)

 Maj-Britt Mosegaard HansenUniversity of Manchester

-Diachronic pragmatics and the rise of pragmatic markers (Part 2)
+Diachronic Pragmatics and the Rise of Pragmatic Markers (Part 2)

 Maj-Britt Mosegaard HansenUniversity of Manchester